danteindrex/adk-stuff/README.md

 - Uganda Government for digital transformation initiatives
 - WhatsApp Business API for messaging platform
-- Google Cloud for infrastructure and ADK framework
+- Google ADK framework for multi-agent orchestration
+- Microsoft Playwright for browser automation
-- Firebase for authentication services
+- Browser-Use project for AI-powered automation
 - The open-source community for tools and libraries

 ---

 **Built with ❤️ for Uganda's digital future**

-*This system demonstrates how AI can bridge the digital divide and make government services accessible to all citizens, regardless of their technical literacy or internet access.*
+*This system demonstrates how AI can bridge the digital divide and make government services accessible to all citizens, regardless of their technical literacy or internet access - now production-ready with simplified authentication and comprehensive automation capabilities.*

+## 🚀 Ready to Deploy!

+The Uganda E-Gov WhatsApp Helpdesk is now **production-ready** with:

+- ✅ **Simplified phone-based authentication**
+- ✅ **Complete MCP server setup and automation**
+- ✅ **Zero demo/mock data - all real metrics**
+- ✅ **Comprehensive documentation and setup guides**
+- ✅ **Multi-language support for Uganda**
+- ✅ **Government service integration ready**

+**Start serving citizens through WhatsApp today!** 🇺🇬